elos/documentation/guide/3 - Access Control.md

     Traits: { ('public', Strings), ('private', Strings), ('spec', Strings), ('name', Strings) }
     Relations: { ('owner', Users), ('sessions', Sessions) }

 Credentials are immutable.
 The public part of a credential is unique in the space of Credentials.
+The spec is the authorization method to use.
+Currently there is only one supported spec:

+    * `password` - the password is plaintext, compare that the private string matches the private challenge

 #### Session